Published on 21 Jun 2018 - Updated on 28 Jan 2020

 Many FTP and business file transfer companies also offer the ability to connect and send files via SFTP.

 For example with ExaVault, storing your files with their hosted FTP service includes enterprise-grade security.
-ExaVault treats FTP and SFTP with the same respect no matter which way you connect to transfer files as they offer both types of connections.
+ExaVault treats FTP and SFTP with the same respect no matter which way you connect to transfer files as they support both types of connections.

 “FileZilla is a free and open source FTP client for Windows, Mac and Linux.
 It is developed and maintained by Tim Kosse and the FileZilla team.
 Development started in 2001 and it has evolved to become one of the most popular FTP clients in use today.”